-Restricts The sub-area forms a less essential part of the gap between Chiswell Green and How Wood; development that would result in Belt between Chiswell Green and Bricket Wood.
+The sub-area forms a less essential part of the gap between Chiswell Green and How Wood; and Chiswell Green and Bricket Wood.
 As there is already an industrial park in the Green Belt between Chiswell Green and How Wood that immediately adjoins the sub-area to the south-east, the sub-area itself plays a limited role in limiting perceptual links between these neighbouring built-up areas.
-In addition, due to the presence of the M25, perceptual merging between the neighbouring built-up areas of Chiswell Green and Bricket Wood would be limited.

-Purpose (3) To assist in safeguarding the countryside from encroachment
+In addition, due to the presence of the M25, perceptual merging between the neighbouring built-up areas of Chiswell Green and Bricket Wood would be limited Purpose (3) To assist in safeguarding the countryside from encroachment Protects the openness of the countryside and is least covered by development.
+Protects the openness of the countryside photography.